 A passion for historical literature was stirred, Spenser, Shakespeare, Duranti & Darrieussecq, Rossetti, Meyer and Fry and more became my guides within a world of words.
 I hung onto the word academia like a female possessed.
 I wanted to know where to look?
 What to read?
 How could I help the cause?

 However, I had no idea what cause within English Literature I was truly helping.

 Many of us (girls) jump up and down asking to be equal to men.
 However, I didn’t want to be equal, in body, nor mind.
 I enjoyed being the one carrying the baby.
 The female body is a miraculous creation, quite beautiful.
 Men, they have their own handsome purposes.
 It is through the differences in life creation that miracles begin.
 If I might use Fung Shui guidance as an example: I see men as the ying and the women as the yang, or maybe it is the other way around?
-Whichever suits, we all have one another’s traits, and can adapt to suit, with the exception being, child birth.
+Whichever suits, we all have one another’s traits, and can mutually adapt to suit, with the exception being, child birth.

 Modern Women Writers alike Duranti and Darrieussecq, and Dame Carol Ann Duffy may feel the same way, but I don’t know and I don’t wish to put words into their mouths, their books speak for themselves.
 Read them!

 When I achieved a Masters I was blown away, literally breathless.
 How was it possible for this no mark, A Girl from Hull – presumed ‘simpleton’, able to achieve something so prestigious?
 True grit and determination was the key and maybe a way with words, always of a cliché, but I put that down to becoming a mother back in 2005, and in being just A Girl from Hull.
 Maybe the 1980s generated a new way in using language.
 Forgive the monologue, I often feel like I am of the generation influx marketing, when every word claims to sell something without even realising it.
 This is when it all clicked into place.
 Shakespeare wrote about domestic affairs too.
 E. Spenser wrote fantasy fiction.